Required for every traveler on all international EF tours

 European travel requirements

-Starting in 2025, travelers of specific nationalities whose tour visits any country in the United Kingdom (England, Scotland, Wales, or Northern Ireland) or who transit through an airport in the United Kingdom will be required to apply for an Electronic Travel Authorization (ETA).
-The European Union is scheduled to follow a similar authorization (called ETIAS) later in 2025.
-If obtaining an ETA and/or ETAIS is required for your child’s trip, this will be added to your to-dos in your individual traveler account after you enroll.
+As of January 8, 2025, travelers of specific nationalities whose tour visits any country in the United Kingdom (England, Scotland, Wales or Norther Ireland) are required to apply for an Electronic Travel Authorization (ETA).
+The European Union has announced they will follow a similar authorization (called ETIAS) later in 2025.
+It is important to review your child's itinerary for any necessary visas or travel authorizations, a great place to start is in the visa and entry requirements page in your individual traveler account after you enroll.